metomi/rose/sphinx/tutorial/rose/applications.rst

 Rose Applications
 =================

-The cylc ``suite.rc`` file allows us to define environment variables for use by :term:`tasks <task>` e.g:
+The Cylc ``suite.rc`` file allows us to define environment variables for use by :term:`tasks <task>` e.g:

 .. code-block:: cylc